rschramm9/AHNC_MOTUS_KIOSK/README.md

 You should have received a copy of the GNU General Public License along with this program source code when you obtained the software.

-Please read the included LICENSE file and/or see <http://www.gnu.org/licenses/>.
+Please read BOTH the included LICENSE file and LICENSE_ADDITIONAL_PERMISSIONS.
+By downloading this software you are agreeing to be bound by all licensing terms as stated in these two documents.

 ### Hardware & Software Requirements